szabogabriel/PasswordPI/README.md

   - The code on some part is a bit messy (especially the web interface part).
 A nice refactoring would be beneficial.

 ## Future TODOs
+  - Add screenlock (currently only the master lock is present).

+  - Make a unified navigation logic

+  - Add delete option in text input

   - HTTPS support.